-For authenticated scans to work properly in your environment, you must have your AWS security groups set to allow full access by the scanning appliance.
+For authenticated scans to work properly in your environment, you must set your AWS security groups to allow full access by the scanning appliance.
 Doing so allows an appliance to communicate with client instances, so the authenticated scan can detect all possible vulnerabilities and configuration issues.
 Alert Logic installs appliances alongside the instances inside each Amazon VPC.

 By default, security groups are set up to allow full communication among group members.
 If you modify the default settings, authenticated scans may not reflect a full picture of your instance.

 |Front end web traffic||TLS 1.2 and AES 256 bit encryption, via HTTPS||User credentials are encrypted using the public key from the FusionVM server, and only the FusionVM server can decrypt the information.|

 |FusionVM back end||RSA and Api call EncryptByAsymKey, 2048 bit key length||Encryption of user passwords and authentication credentials for scanned systems is handled by MS-SQL server.|

 |Scanning appliances||RSA and DSA, 2048 bit key length||

 Encryption by OpenSSH in SSH connections between the Appliance and the FusionVM server.